 “This is the new girl?”
 Wellsey said.
 “Seriously?”

-"I objected for hours!
-I only said yes to you from sending FIona!"
+“I objected for hours!
+I only said yes to keep you from sending Fiona!”

 All of a sudden, the clouds parted and Laura understood.
 They were messing with her.
 It was some elaborate version of sending the new trainee for a left-handed screwdriver and a bucket of striped paint.
 Laura suppressed a smile.
 What the hell, why not play along?
 Show the old boys that she had a sense of humour.
 She dipped her hands into the plastic box and helped Axel scoop the ‘isotope’ pellets.
 Wait until she told her parents about this!
 They’d split their sides laughing.

 Laura smiled.
 What the hell, she was having fun.
-The pellets were warm to the touch, which was a surprising piece of authenticity.
+The pellets of ‘isotopes’ were warm to the touch.
+A surprising touch of authenticity.

 “Just to get you up to speed,” Axel said, “there was this ape-man who used to work here, but he’s been captured.
 Using information gleaned from a gnome, we’ve learned that he’s been taken by our arch-enemies at the DIY Barn.
 Carol, who works at the coffee shop across the way (get your coffee there, by the way, not the swill Belinda makes) is over there now.
 She’s figured out where Zorbar is being held, and will be helping us knock the wall off the DIY Barn’s secret dungeon.
 Zorbar can do the rest.”

 “And Norman?”
 Laura said, picking a random name to show she was listening.